itobey/fddb-exporter/README.md

   page
 - Supports scheduled daily exports and manual exports for specific date ranges
 - Provides a RESTful API for data retrieval and export operations
+- Interactive Swagger UI for easy API exploration and testing
 - A special API endpoint to find correlations to matching dates for checking food allergies

 # Prerequisites